marcoamtz/nextdns-dnsmasq-docker/README.md

 2. **NextDNS** connects to NextDNS servers using your configuration ID, providing DNS filtering and privacy
 3. **dnsmasq** also provides DHCP server functionality (optional) for IP address management
 4. **s6-overlay** supervises all services and instantly restarts them if they crash
-5. Logs are written to external files and automatically rotated when they reach 10MB
+5. **s6-log** captures service output and handles automatic log rotation

 ### DHCP Configuration